scurtis142/config-files/README.md

 Next create a link to that volume from your home directory, and then clone the `akips` repo in it.

-Next setup a command or script to sync your local copy of the code repo to build1:
+Next setup a command or script to sync your local copy of the code repo to build1.
+For example:
-`rsync -azP --delete /Volumes/Akips/akips/ snc@build1.akips.com:akips-sync-tmp`
+`rsync -azP --delete /Volumes/Akips/akips/ snc@build1.akips.com:your-remote-directory`
 Note you will have had to setup SSH keys for this to work well.

 # Mac theme